Wizard Arena™ Rules and Tutorial Video

 Summoning Spells are all Self-Healing and are put back on the bottom of your deck after casting.

-Ice Spells
+Ice Faction Spells

 Arctic Circle Enchantment